Appeal Procedure for Formal Complaint

 • All parties should be timely informed of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision;

-• Every opportunity to return the appeal to the original judicial conference body for reconsideration (remand) should be pursued;
+• Every opportunity to return the appeal to the original conference body for reconsideration (remand) should be pursued;

 2. To determine whether the decision reached regarding the respondent student was based on substantial information to determine the preponderance of evidence and/or the level of responsibility.
 This is not information you chose not to share or obtain prior to the conference.